OE-FET/keithley2600/README.md

 ## About

-`keithley2600` provides access to base functions and higher level functions such as IV measurements, transfer and output curves, etc. Base commands replicate the functionality and syntax from the Keithley's internal TSP Lua functions.
+This driver provides access to base commands and higher level functions such as IV measurements, transfer and output curves, etc. Base commands replicate the functionality and syntax from the Keithley's internal TSP Lua functions.
 This is possible because the Lua programming language has a very limited syntax which can be represented by a subset